If you’re in the SaaS business, there’s two things you need to focus on.

 The first is getting traffic to your website.

-There’s lots of ways to do that but let’s save that for another day, and assume your site gets visitors (check out my previous post about a Saas marketing plan).
+There’s lots of ways to do that but let’s save that for another day, and assume your site gets visitors (check out my previous post about a Saas marketing plan or this handy guide for creating marketing plans by our friends at Venngage).

 Now you need to focus on your second goal: converting your website visitors into customers.